Alaska boundary dispute: 1825–1897

 The vague phrase "the mountains parallel to the coast" was further qualified thus:

 Whenever the summit of the mountains ... shall prove to be at the distance of more than ten marine leagues from the ocean, the limit ... shall be formed by a line parallel to the winding of the coast, and which shall never exceed the distance of ten marine leagues therefrom.

 This part of the treaty language was an agreement on general principles for establishing a boundary in the area in the future, rather than any exact demarcated line.

 Signed in 1839, the RAC–HBC Agreement created an understanding between the Russian-American Company and the Hudson's Bay Company.
 Typically referred to as the lisière (edge), a stretch of the Alaskan Panhandle from Cross Sound to 54°40 was given to the HBC as a fur trade monopoly in exchange for the agricultural and pastoral products produced by its subsidiary, the Puget Sound Agricultural Company, along with an annual amount of furs given to the Russian company.
 The lease was renewed until the end of Russian America.
 This lease was later brought up by the Province of British Columbia as bearing upon its own territorial interests in the region, but was ignored by Ottawa and London.

-The United States bought Alaska in 1867 from Russia in the Alaska Purchase, but the boundary terms were ambiguous.
+The United States bought Alaska in 1867 from the Russian Empire in the Alaska Purchase, but the boundary terms were ambiguous.
 In 1871, British Columbia united with the new Dominion of Canada.
 The Canadian government requested a survey of the boundary, but the United States rejected it as too costly; the border area was very remote and sparsely settled, and without economic or strategic interest.
 In 1898, the national governments agreed on a compromise, but the government of British Columbia rejected it.
 U.S. President McKinley proposed a permanent lease to Canada of a port near Haines, but Canada rejected that compromise.